 Marketing automation platforms have been around for over a decade and now past the point in terms of adoption by companies.
 In a competitive space, companies not having a marketing automation platform effectively running won’t be able to compete when it comes to marketing, sales and maximizing value from the customer.

-There has been an ever-growing need to invest a higher percentage of revenue into sales and marketing efforts compared to competitors and so as not to be at a disadvantage.
+There has been an ever-growing need to invest a higher percentage of revenue into sales, marketing, and SEO efforts compared to competitors and so as not to be at a disadvantage.
 Whether it’s larger platforms such as Marketo, Eloqua for Salesforce Marketing Cloud or platforms for smaller and mid-market businesses such as HubSpot, Autopilot or Infusionsoft, you need to assess the right platform for your business.

 Marketing automation if used wisely with the right policy implemented can enable you to collect data from a broad variety of sources and channels and apply that data to realize a more profound knowledge of your customers.
 Email automation, which is one of the primary methods, allows you to track open rates, responses, and even a better understanding of the content that works.
 With more data being available, you can then adjust your approaching patterns to improve conversions.
 The more you focus on optimizing your campaign, the more sustainable your marketing efforts will be.

 Artificial Intelligence (AI)